jordan-bird/synthetic-fruit-image-generator/README.md

 (Jason Brownlee's code has been edited to support larger RGB images, and the program requires the definition of the class by the user)

 ## :lemon: Licensing :lemon:
-You can do whatever you want with my model, it's completely open source provided you cite our work! *I'll add a link soon when the preprint is uploaded*
+You can do whatever you want with my model, it's completely open source.
+Please cite the following if you use it: *I'll add a link soon when the preprint is uploaded*